-You should reactivate the airbags as soon as you remove the child seat from the front passenger seat to ensure the protection of the front passenger in the event of an impact.
+You should reactivate the airbag as soon as you remove the child seat from the front passenger seat to ensure the protection of the front passenger in the event of an impact.

-To reactivate the airbags: with the vehicle stopped and the ignition off, push and turn lock 1 to the ON position.
+To reactivate the airbag: with the vehicle stoppedand the ignition off, push and turn lock 1 to the ON position.